-UN warns of ISIS using 'human shields' in Mosul
+Source: ISIS executes hundreds of Mosul area residents

 Nearly 30 ISIS militants took over an unoccupied building in Domiz district in southern Kirkuk and started firing on security forces there, according to security officials.
 Iraqi security forces are surrounding the building now, and sporadic clashes continue.

 The situation remains tense in the city, with at least two ISIS bombers hiding inside two buildings in southern Kirkuk, security officials said.
-Security forces are surrounding both locations.
+Security forces surrounded both locations.

-Local authorities imposed a curfew in Kirkuk amid the attacks.
+Local authorities imposed a curfew in Kirkuk.

 The media wing of ISIS, Amaq, said online that ISIS fighters had attacked Kirkuk before dawn and taken control of 10 neighborhoods as well as carried out attacks to the north and south of the city.